Grand Trunk Road is one of Asia's oldest and longest roads

 The Grand Trunk Road (usually abbreviated to GT Road) is one of South Asia's oldest and longest major roads.
 Over the years, it has functioned both as a major trade route and as a convenient right-of-way for invading armies.

-It is considered dangerous not because of risky heights or disheartening road conditions, but because of the traffic congestion.
+It is considered dangerous not because of risky heights or disheartening road conditions, but because of traffic congestion.
 You mustn't be surprised when your car gets into a traffic jam, created by dromedaries using one of the lanes.
 Trucks, buses, bicycles, pedestrians, and animals have turned parts of this heavily-used road into a major headache.
 If you’re planning to drive here, you’ll want to be as alert as possible.
 The road is full of trucks and rattling buses manned by drivers without much respect for their lives - or yours.
 And then there's the cyclists, the pedestrians, the salesmen, the ox carts, the cows, the buffalos...

 It is one of the oldest road routes in India.
 In Antiquity, it was known as Uttarāpatha, "the upper road."
 For more than two millennia, it linked the Indian subcontinent with Central Asia.
 The road was rebuilt by Sher Shah Suri, a ruler of the Indian subcontinent, in the 16th century.
 In the colonial era, the British developed an ancient route into a highway across the breadth of their realm.
 During the British rulers of colonial India, the road was renamed as the Grand Trunk Road.
 Rudyard Kipling called it 'a river of life,' but for the modern driver, it's a nightmare.

 Pic: By Bhadani (talk) - I (Bhadani (talk)) created this work entirely by myself., Public Domain, https://commons.wikimedia.org/w/index.php?curid=31775821